Cybersecurity Considerations for In-Vehicle Infotainment Systems

 What are In-Vehicle Infotainment Systems?

 Increasingly, the end-consumer expects to be able to connect fully to their “digital ecosystem” experience.
-The “Digital Cockpit” is central in an in-vehicle infotainment system and is becoming a key differentiator for OEMs and their car brands.
+The “Smart Cockpit” is central in an in-vehicle infotainment system and is becoming a key differentiator for OEMs and their car brands.

-IVI is a combination of vehicle systems deployed to deliver audio/video interfaces and control elements to a vehicle’s occupants — touchscreen displays, button panels, voice commands, and more.
+In-vehicle infotainment (IVI) is a combination of vehicle systems deployed to deliver audio/video interfaces and control elements to a vehicle’s occupants — touchscreen displays, button panels, voice commands, and more.

-Here’s a snapshot of the components or modules that comprise a “Digital Cockpit”:
+Here’s a snapshot of the components or modules that comprise a “Smart Cockpit”:

 - User Interface: What drivers and passengers see and interact with on the screen, either by touch or with knobs and dials.